Find out what the Aberdeen coastguard rescue team actually does ;o)

 - Provide communications links for other services.

-- Any other tasks we are asked to complete.
+- Assisting other services (Ambulance/Police) to complete their task and any other tasks we are asked to complete.
 (The standard catch all)

 Any of the above tasks may be undertaken at any time of the day or night, in all weather conditions.